-People who are lucky enough to live in a part of the country that gets year-round sunshine have probably heard all about the benefits of solar panels for generating electricity for their homes.
+People who are lucky enough to live in a part of the country that gets year-round sunshine have probably heard all about the benefits of solar panels for generating electricity for their homes and even gone ahead and acquired a home solar power system.
 They’re likely familiar with the ways in which the rays of the sun can be harnessed to provide power for outlets, hot water heater, and even backyard swimming pools.
 However, consumers may have heard very little about how solar energy can be used to operate their home’s heating and cooling systems.
 Here is a look at this option and how it may be able to benefit families.

 How it Works